-- Route, construction, and type of the vessel
+- The route, construction, and type of vessel

-- Destination to which your goods will travel
+- The destination to which your goods will travel

-- Any political risk, strike, riots, and civil commotion that could hamper the delivery of goods
+- Any political risk, strike, riots, or civil commotion that could hamper the delivery of goods

 - Historical Data of incidents with the insured and overall

 - Natural forces: While some natural disasters are permanent, some are seasonal.
-Some ports are also known for insufficient depth, absence of good anchorage and lack of protection against tides.
+Some ports suffer from problems like insufficient depth, absence of good anchorage, and lack of protection against tides.

 - Construction and type of the vessel: The quality and fitness of the vessel play an important role.
-The underwriter would be keen to know the vessel with respect to its owner, material used in construction, structural strength and adaptability to carry different types of cargo and its age.
+The underwriter would be keen to know about the vessel with respect to its owner, the material used in construction, the structural strength, and its adaptability to carry different types of cargo, its age, etc.

-- Nationality of the vessel: It is essential for the insurer to know because it discloses the dependency of countries upon the ocean trade.
-The nationality of the vessel shows the skillfulness of the masters and crew.
-Also, the premium rates depend on the age of the vessel, risks covered and transit.
+- Nationality of the vessel: It is essential for the insurer to know this because it discloses the dependency that certain countries have on ocean trade.
+The nationality of the vessel also can show the skillfulness of the master and crew.
+Also, the marine insurance premium rates depend on the age of the vessel, risks covered, and transit.

 - Policy conditions: Various clauses may be added to limit or increase the insurer’s liability.
-Some policies may cover total loss, or some may cover the partial loss.
-On the basis of the coverage, the premium will be decided.
+Some policies may cover total loss, others may cover the partial loss.
+The premium of the policy is decided on the basis of the coverage chosen.

 Case on Marine Insurance Premium

-Established in 2011, M.S Electronics Ltd. is a Pune based electronics company supplying and exporting quality electronics products in India & abroad.
-The company manufactures LED, home theatre systems, LCD and LED monitors.
-Last year, the company got a big contract of exporting electronic items, including home theatre and LED to Malaysia.
+Established in 2011, M.S Electronics Ltd. is a Pune-based electronics company supplying and exporting quality electronics products both in India & to other countries abroad.
+The company manufactures LED TVs, home theatre systems, and LCD and LED monitors.
+Last year, the company got a large contract for exporting electronic items, including home theatres and LED TVs to Malaysia.

-As it was the consignment worth $200 million via sea, the company decided to go for marine insurance.
-The insurer emphasized on a comprehensive insurance policy and considered various factors like nature and value of the goods, the distance to be covered and inherent risks for computing premium rates.
+As it was a consignment worth $200 million to be shipped by sea, the company decided to buy marine insurance.
+The insurer emphasized getting a comprehensive insurance policy.
+He considered various factors like the nature and value of the goods, the distance to cover, and the inherent risks, for computing the premium rates.
 The insurer also asked M.S Electronics Ltd. to furnish details regarding the nationality and type of the vessel.
-As the company was using two vessels, the underwriter checked both the vessels to know their quality.
+As the company was using two vessels, the underwriter checked both the vessels to get to know their qualities and features.

-The underwriter found that one vessel was slightly damaged as compared to the other which was new.
-The insurer also considered the structural strength of vessels to compute final premium rates.
+The underwriter discovered one vessel as slightly damaged as compared to the new one.
+The insurer also considered the structural strength of vessels to compute the final marine insurance premium rates.